brylie/degrees-of-open/outwardly-open/open-source.md

 The licenses fall in to several categories:

-* Non-OSI approved license
+### Non-OSI approved license
-  * E.g. custom license terms similar to open source
-* OSI Approved license
+Some projects are released under custom license terms similar to open source.
+This is not advisable, as it leads to 'license proliferation'.
+It may also lead to unintentional or intentional incompatibilies between projects.

+### Certified licenses

+The Open Source initiative and Free Software Foundation maintain lists of common, certified licenses.
+It is advisable to simply adopt an existing license from either or both of the [OSI Approved](https://opensource.org/licenses) or [FSF certified](https://www.gnu.org/licenses/license-list.html) licenses lists.

   * MIT, BSD, MPL, Apache, etc
 * Strong copyleft license
   * E.g. GPL/AGPL